brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 # Running the Autoscaler

-Edit the `values.yaml` file.
-Change the image details to the correct repository and container you wish to use.
-Alter the cluster name to the full name of your cluster.
+1. Edit the `examples/values.yaml` file.
+2. Change the `image` tag entries to the correct repository and container you wish to use.
+3. Alter the `autoDiscovery`cluster name to the full name of your cluster.
 (If you are using the [Kubernetes Cluster Builder](https://github.com/brightbox/kubernetes-cluster), this will be `cluster_name` and `cluster_domainname` joined with a '.')
+4. Make sure the cluster-name in `extraArgs` is the same as the one in `autoDiscovery`.

 Then generate and apply the manifests

 ```
 $ helm template release stable/cluster-autoscaler \
---namespace kube-system -f values.yaml |
+--namespace kube-system -f examples/values.yaml |
-ruby fix_cluster_autoscaler.rb |
+ruby examples/fix_cluster_autoscaler.rb |
 kubectl -n kube-system apply -f -
 ```

 As the Brightbox cloud-provider auto-detects and potentially scales all the worker groups, the example deployment file runs the autoscaler on the master nodes.
+This avoids it accidentally killing itself.

 ## Viewing the cluster-autoscaler options